-18. "Final Approval Order and Final Judgment" means the order finally approving the terms of this Settlement Agreement and a separate judgment to be entered by the Court after the Fairness Hearing, dismissing the Action against Cognosphere with prejudice, without material variation from the Parties' agreed-upon final approval order and judgment attached hereto as Exhibit A.

-- 19. "Legally Authorized Representative" means an administrator/administratrix, personal representative, or executor/executrix of a deceased Settlement Class Member's estate; guardian, conservator, or next friend of an incapacitated Settlement Class Member; or any other legally appointed Person responsible for handling the business affairs of a Settlement Class Member. - 20.
-"Person" means any individual, corporation, partnership, association, affiliate, joint stock company, estate, trust, unincorporated association, entity, government and any political subdivision thereof, or any other type of business or legal entity. - 21.
-"Preliminary Approval Order" means the order that preliminarily approves the Settlement and sets a date for the Final Approval Hearing, without material variation from the Parties' agreed-upon proposed preliminary approval order attached hereto as Exhibit B. Entry of the Preliminary Approval Order shall constitute preliminary approval of the Settlement Agreement. - 22.
-"Releases" mean the releases and waivers set forth in this Settlement Agreement and in the Final Approval Order and Final Judgment.
-The Releases are a material part of the Settlement for Cognosphere.
-The Releases shall be construed as broadly as possible to effect complete finality over this Action involving claims that result from, arise out of, are based on, or relate in any way to the practices and claims that were alleged in the Action. - 23.
-"Released Claims" include Settlement Class Representative' Released Claims and Settlement Class Members' Released Claims. - 24.
-"Released Parties" means (i) Cognosphere and its past, present, and future parents, subsidiaries, affiliates, divisions, joint ventures, licensees, franchisees, and any other legal entities, whether foreign or domestic, that are owned or controlled by Cognosphere; and (ii) the past, present, and future shareholders, officers, directors, members, agents, employees, independent contractors, consultants, administrators, representative, fiduciaries, insurers, attorneys, legal representative, advisors, creditors, predecessors, successors, and assigns of the entities in Part (i) of this Paragraph.
+- 18. "Final Approval Order and Final Judgment" means the order finally approving the terms of this Settlement Agreement and a separate judgment to be entered by the Court after the Fairness Hearing, adjudicating the Action, without material variation from the Parties' agreedupon final approval order and judgment attached hereto as Exhibit A. - 19.
+"Legally Authorized Representative" means an administrator/administratrix, personal representative, or executor/executrix of a deceased Settlement Class Member's estate; guardian, conservator, or next friend of an incapacitated Settlement Class Member; or any other legally appointed Person responsible for handling the business affairs of a Settlement Class Member. - 20.
+"Person" means any individual, corporation, partnership, association, affiliate, joint stock company, estate, trust, unincorporated association, entity, government and any political subdivision thereof, or any other type of business or legal entity. - 15 21.
+"Preliminary Approval Order" means the order that preliminarily approves the 16 Settlement and sets a date for the Final Approval Hearing, without material variation from the 17 Parties' agreed-upon proposed preliminary approval order attached hereto as Exhibit B. Entry of 18 the Preliminary Approval Order shall constitute preliminary approval of the Settlement 19 Agreement. - 20 22.
+"Releases" mean the releases and waivers set forth in this Settlement Agreement 21 and in the Final Approval Order and Final Judgment.
+The Releases are a material part of the 22 Settlement for Niantic.
+The Releases shall be construed as broadly as possible to effect complete 23 finality over this Action, including claims that were or could have been alleged resulting from, 24 arising out of, or based on the facts and practices alleged in the Action. - 25 23.
+"Released Claims" include Settlement Class Representative' Released Claims and 26 Settlement Class Members' Released Claims. - 27 24.
+"Released Parties" means (i) Niantic and its past, present, and future parents, 28 subsidiaries, affiliates, divisions, joint ventures, licensees, franchisees, and any other legal entities, whether foreign or domestic, that are owned or controlled by Niantic; and (ii) the past, present, and future shareholders, officers, directors, members, agents, employees, independent contractors, consultants, administrators, representative, fiduciaries, insurers, attorneys, legal representative, advisors, creditors, predecessors, successors, and assigns of the entities in Part (i) of this Paragraph.

-- 25. "Releasing Parties" means Settlement Class Members, and each of their heirs, estates, trustees, principals, beneficiaries, guardians, executors, administrators, representative, agents, attorneys, partners, successors, predecessors-in-interest, and assigns and/or anyone claiming through them or acting or purporting to act for them or on their behalf. - 26.
-"Service Award" means the amount approved by the Court to be paid to the Settlement Class Representative as described further in Paragraph VII.51. - 27.
-"Settlement" means the settlement of the Action between and among the Settlement Class Representative, the Settlement Class Members, and Cognosphere, as set forth in this Settlement Agreement, including all attached Exhibits (which are an integral part of this Settlement Agreement and are incorporated in their entirety by reference). - 28.
-"Settlement Class" has the meaning set forth in Paragraph III.34. - 29.
-"Settlement Class Member(s)" means any and all persons who fall within the definition of the Settlement Class. - 30.
-"Settlement Class Representative" means C.J., through her mother and legal guardian, Juanita James. - 31.
-"Settlement Class Representative's Releasing Parties" means each Settlement Class Representative, and each of her heirs, estates, trustees, principals, beneficiaries, guardians, executors, administrators, Representative, agents, attorneys, insurers, subrogees, partners, successors, predecessors-in-interest, and assigns and/or anyone other than Class Members claiming through them or acting or purporting to act for them or on their behalf.
+5 25.
+"Releasing Parties" means Settlement Class Members, and each of their heirs, 6 estates, trustees, principals, beneficiaries, guardians, executors, administrators, representative, 7 agents, attorneys, partners, successors, predecessors-in-interest, and assigns and/or anyone 8 claiming through them or acting or purporting to act for them or on their behalf.

+9 26.
+"Service Award" means the amount approved by the Court to be paid to the 10 Settlement Class Representative as described further in Paragraph VII.50.

+- 27. "Settlement" means the settlement of the Action between and among the Settlement Class Representative, the Settlement Class Members, and Niantic, as set forth in this Settlement Agreement, including all attached Exhibits (which are an integral part of this Settlement Agreement and are incorporated in their entirety by reference). - 15

+28. "Settlement Class" has the meaning set forth in Paragraph III.34.

+- 16 29.
+"Settlement Class Member(s)" means any and all persons who fall within the17 definition of the Settlement Class. - 18 30.
+"Settlement Class Representative" means D.D., through his mother and legal19 guardian, Dominique Davis.

+31. "Releasing Settlement Class Representatives " means each Settlement Class Representative, and each of his heirs, estates, trustees, principals, beneficiaries, guardians, executors, administrators, Representative, agents, attorneys, insurers, subrogees, partners, successors, predecessors-in-interest, and assigns and/or anyone other than Class Members claiming through them or acting or purporting to act for them or on their behalf.